 The flowers fade by noon the following day and are immediately replaced by fresh blooms in time for the bats’ next feed.

 If that isn’t enough for one small tree:

 The large round gourd-like fruit are inedible and take up to six months to ripen.
-For centuries these have been decoratively carved and used for as water jugs, pipes, spoons, ladles, bowls, musical instruments etc.
+For centuries these have been decoratively carved and used as water jugs, pipes, spoons, ladles, bowls, musical instruments and more.

-The hard wood can be used for making tools, pipes, handles and in the past boats
+The hardwood can be used for making tools, pipes, handles and historically, boats.

 The leaves, pulp and bark have medicinal powers.